infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 	- Its unique benefits include free availability on the Internet, implementation flexibility, administrator and staff involvement in creating its implementation, translation into 26 languages, and current implementation in numerous countries around the globe

 ### The Bucharest Early Intervention Project (BEIP)
-- [[The Bucharest Early Intervention Project]] ( has begun providing a foster care inter-  vention in Bucharest, Romania, in which they  are following the development of children removed from orphanage to foster care and comparing their developmental progress to both children who remain in orphanage and a community comparison group.
+- [^4][[The Bucharest Early Intervention Project]] ( has begun providing a foster care inter-  vention in Bucharest, Romania, in which they  are following the development of children removed from orphanage to foster care and comparing their developmental progress to both children who remain in orphanage and a community comparison group.
 - The study showed that high-quality foster care has the potential of improving children’s development relative to the typical institutional environment

 #### Limitations of the BEIP
 - It is uncertain whether most developing countries could or would implement for most children such an ideal and likely costly foster care system in a reasonable period of time
 - Indeed children who were transitioned to government foster care gained less developmentally than those who remained in the ideal foster care, although the number of children involved was small
 - Further, no one knows how beneficial the ideal foster care would be if it were compared to an ideal institution.

 ### The St. Petersburg- USA Orphanage Project
- - [[The St. Petersburg– U.S.A.
+ - [^4][[The St. Petersburg– U.S.A.
 Orphanage Project]] , operating in three baby homes in St. Petersburg, is providing different interventions to examine which are most effective in reducing the developmental impact of institutional rearing.
 		- In one baby home, orphanage staff are being trained in child development  and sensitive responsiveness.
 		- In a second,  both caregiver training and structural changes  that reduce the number of different caregivers  and increase their stability in the lives of the children are being implemented.
 		- A third baby  home is serving as a “no intervention” comparison group

 ### Interventions implemented in this project
 - Training (‘Love these children’)
 		- Be engaged with children